British National Party: John Tyndall's leadership (1982–1999)

-Nick Griffin's leadership: 1999–2014
+Nick Griffin's leadership (1999–2014)

 After the BNP's poor performance at the 1997 general election, opposition to Tyndall's leadership grew.
 The modernisers called the party's first leadership election, and in October 1999 Tyndall was ousted when two-thirds of those voting backed Nick Griffin, who offered an improved administration, financial transparency, and greater support for local branches.
 Often characterised as a political chameleon, Griffin had once been considered a party hardliner before switching allegiance to the modernisers in the late 1990s.
 In his youth, he had been involved in the NF as well as Third Positionist groups like Political Soldier and the International Third Position.
 Criticising his predecessors for fuelling the image of the BNP as "thugs, losers and troublemakers", Griffin inaugurated a period of change in the party.

 Influenced by Le Pen's National Front in France, Griffin sought to widen the BNP's appeal to individuals who were concerned about immigration but had not previously voted for the extreme-right.
 The BNP replaced Tyndall's policy of compulsory deportation of non-whites to a voluntary system whereby non-whites would be given financial incentives to emigrate.
 It downplayed biological racism and stressed the cultural incompatibility of different racial groups.
-This emphasis on culture allowed it to foreground Islamophobia, and following the September 11 attacks in 2001 it launched a "Campaign Against Islam".
+This emphasis on culture allowed it to foreground Islamophobia; following the September 11 attacks in 2001, it launched a "Campaign Against Islam".
 It stressed the claim that the BNP was "not a racist party" but an "organised response to anti-white racism".
 At the same time Griffin sought to reassure the party's base that these reforms were based on pragmatism and not a change in principle.

 Griffin also sought to shed the BNP's image as a single-issue party, by embracing a diverse array of social and economic issues.
 Griffin renamed the party's monthly newspaper from British Nationalist to The Voice of Freedom, and established a new journal, Identity.
 The party developed community-based campaigns, through which it targeted local issues, particularly in those areas with large numbers of skilled white working-class people who were disaffected with the Labour Party government.
-For instance, in Burnley it campaigned for lower speed limits on housing estates and against the closure of a local swimming bath, while in South Birmingham it targeted pensioners' concerns about youth gangs.
-In 2006 the party urged its activists to carry out local activities like cleaning up children's play areas and removing graffiti while wearing high-vis jackets emblazoned with the party logo.
+For instance, in Burnley it campaigned for lower speed limits on housing estates and against the closure of a local swimming pool, while in South Birmingham it targeted pensioners' concerns about youth gangs.
+In 2006, the party urged its activists to carry out local activities like cleaning up children's play areas and removing graffiti while wearing high-vis jackets emblazoned with the party logo.